-- 1. All documents constituting a notice provided to an institution of higher education pursuant to 34 C.F.R. § 668.86 of the Department's intent to limit that institution's participation in Title IV Programs. - 2.
-All documents constituting a notice provided to an institution of higher education or third-party servicer pursuant to 34 C.F.R. § 668.86 of the Department's intent to limit a third-party servicer's eligibility to contract with institutions participating in Title IV Programs.
+- 1. All documents constituting a notice provided to an institution of higher education pursuant to 34 C.F.R. § 668.83 of the Department beginning an emergency action against the institution participating in Title IV Programs. - All documents constituting a notice provided to an institution of higher education or third-party servicer pursuant to 34 C.F.R. § 668.83 of the Department beginning an emergency action against the servicer contracting with institutions participating in Title IV Programs.

-NSLDN is only seeking documents sent by the Department relating to its intent to limit participation in Title IV programs between 2012 and present.
+NSLDN is only seeking documents sent by the Department relating to emergency actions against institutions and servicers participating in Title IV Programs between 2012 and present.